mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ## 1. Introduction

 In the rapidly evolving field of machine learning, evaluating model performance is crucial.
 MLflow, an open-source platform for managing the ML lifecycle, offers powerful tools for assessing models comprehensively.
-In this blog post, we'll explore how to use MLflow evaluate, with a special focus on leveraging Large Language Models (LLMs) as judges for custom evaluation metrics.
+In this blog post, we'll explore how to use [recently introduced MLflow LLM Evaluate features on Mlflow Evalaute](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html), with a special focus on leveraging Large Language Models (LLMs) as judges for custom evaluation metrics.

 ## 2. What is MLflow evaluate?